Rebellion of the Pilots: Background

+Aftermath

+The rebellion prevented the execution of Operación Luz Verde and forced the Trujillo family to flee into exile within the next 3 days to Guadeloupe, and later France, never to return to the Dominican Republic again.
+Although now Balaguer was free from his puppet masters, his position was still delicate and precarious, as unrest against him, especially in the military, was rising, and finally, on January 16, 1962, Balaguer was forced to resign in what was a soft coup after 3 days of intense protests and General Echavarría turning on him and seizing power.

 Members of the plot

-Manuel Durán Guzmán was born on September 28, 1924 in Villa Riva.
+Manuel Durán Guzmán was born on September 28, 1924, in Villa Riva.
 He studied at the Padre Fantino Jesuit seminary in Santo Cerro as a young man, then ventured into a military career in 1945.
 He was the ideological leader and originator of the conspiracy.
 His plan was to carry it out in the months following Rafael Trujillo's death but he could not do so due to the high risk in those early days of being denounced and arrested.

 Raymundo Polanco Alegría was Durán Guzmán's first contact.
 A member of Durán Guzmán's graduating class in 1948, Polanco-Alegría, of Almerian descent, was commander of the Ramfis Hunt Squadron and had under his command sixty aircraft of all types during the golden age of the Dominican Military Aviation.
 He was one of the great aces of the Dominican Military Aviation.
 After the November 19 plot, he retired from military aviation and was designated as a military attaché in Europe.

 Nelton González Pomares was another of Durán Guzmán's first contacts.
 He was the commander of the Hunting and Bombing Group.
 After the uprising, he was appointed as a military attache to Washington and later was Director of Dominicana de Aviacion.

 Pedro Rafael Rodríguez Echavarría, brigadier general and commander of the Santiago Air Base, was convinced by Durán Guzmán to lead the plot due to the quality of his leadership, his prestige and his good relationships with other political and military leaders.
 He supported Balaguer in the creation of the first State Council.
 It is said that at the request of President John F. Kennedy, he was appointed on November 22 Secretary of State of the Armed Forces and his brother Pedro Santiago Rodríguez Echavarría as Chief of Staff of the Dominican Air Force.